gabrielyuyang/test2/README.md

 ### Brief Introduction

-This repository houses the scripts for community infrastructure, you are welcome to join us. any contribution will be appreciated.
+This repository houses the scripts for community infrastructure.
+You are welcome to join us, and any contribution will be appreciated.

 ### Structure
 ```